atishnaik8805/atishnaik8805/README.md

 - 👋 Hi, I’m @atishnaik8805
 - 👀 I’m interested in Developing Applications
-- 🌱 I’m currently learning Blockchain and creating the entire application pipelines
+- 🌱 I’m currently learning System Design and creating the entire application pipelines
 - 💞️ I’m looking to collaborate on web apps
 - 📫 How to reach me ...